LarsKoelpin/magic-bytes/README.md

 txt files for example fall in this category.

 You don't have to load the whole file in memory.
 For validating a file uploaded to S3 using Lambda for example, it may be
 enough to load the files first 100 bytes and validate against them.
-This is espacially useful for big files.
+This is especially useful for big files.

 see examples for practical usage.